High-Low

 High-Low refers to the highest and lowest prices at which a security has traded during a specific time period, such as a trading day, a year (52-week range), or the life of the contract.

 In financial markets, "High-Low" describes the price range extremes of an asset over a given timeframe.
 It is one of the most fundamental data points used in trading and investing, serving as the raw material for price discovery and volatility analysis.
-The "High" represents the maximum price buyers were willing to pay during the period, often marking a point of resistance or exhaustion.
-Conversely, the "Low" represents the minimum price sellers were willing to accept, often marking a point of support or accumulation.
-Together with the Open and Close prices, the High and Low form the "OHLC" data set, which is the DNA of technical analysis.
-This range reveals the volatility of the asset; a wide distance between the high and low suggests high volatility, emotional trading, and uncertainty, while a narrow range suggests stability, consensus, or consolidation.
-Investors look at High-Low data across various horizons—intraday, weekly, monthly, or the classic 52-week range—to assess where the current price stands relative to its historical performance and to gauge the intensity of the battle between bulls and bears.
+The "High" represents the maximum price buyers were willing to pay during the period, often marking a point of resistance or exhaustion where demand was finally overwhelmed by supply.
+Conversely, the "Low" represents the minimum price sellers were willing to accept, often marking a point of support or accumulation where buying interest was strong enough to halt a decline.
+Together with the Open and Close prices, the High and Low form the "OHLC" data set, which is the foundational DNA of technical analysis.
+This range reveals the volatility and psychological state of the asset; a wide distance between the high and low suggests high volatility, emotional trading, and significant uncertainty among market participants, while a narrow range suggests stability, consensus, or a period of consolidation.
+Analysts use these extremes to identify patterns, such as double tops or bottoms, which signal potential reversals in market sentiment.
+Investors and professional traders look at High-Low data across various horizons—intraday, weekly, monthly, or the classic 52-week range—to assess where the current price stands relative to its historical performance.
+For instance, a stock trading near its all-time high is often perceived as having strong momentum, whereas one near its all-time low might be seen as a distressed asset or a deep value opportunity.
+Ultimately, the high and low provide the structural boundaries for market behavior, allowing traders to gauge the intensity of the battle between bulls and bears and to define the "playing field" for any given trading session.

 Key Takeaways